fatinnow24/fatinnow24/README.md

 ## 🧑‍💻 About Me

-I'm **Fatin Nehal Zubaeer**, a Computer Science and Engineering undergraduate at the
+I'm **Fatin Nehal Zubaeer**, a Computer Science and Engineering Undergraduate at the
 **Bangladesh University of Engineering and Technology (BUET)**.

 Currently exploring the intersection of **software, signals, and hardware** — building things, breaking things, and learning why they work along the way.